Zack Short Preview, Player Props: Tigers vs. Yankees

 Zack Short At The Plate

-- Short has nine doubles, six home runs and 21 walks while hitting .221.
+- Short is batting .221 with nine doubles, six home runs and 21 walks.

-- In 42.0% of his games this year (34 of 81), Short has picked up at least one hit, and in seven of those games (8.6%) he recorded more than one.
+- Short has picked up a hit in 42.0% of his 81 games this year, with at least two hits in 8.6% of them.

-- Short has an RBI in 16 of 81 games this year, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in three contests.
+- Short has picked up an RBI in 19.8% of his games this year, with more than one RBI in 12.3% of his games.
+He has also driven in three or more runs in three contests.

-- He has scored at least once 13 times this year (16.0%), including one multi-run game.
+- He has scored at least one run 13 times this season (16.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.